LooDaHu/cs599_project/README.md

 1. Download the project

-2. In the shell, run command "make run", or "bash rvenv.sh" if there is no Make installed in your system.
+2. In the Linux shell, run command "make run", or "bash rvenv.sh" if there is no Make installed in your system.